 Citations

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)Bridges, Jeremiah.
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)Bridges, Jeremiah.
 1752.
 No Foot, No Horse: An Essay On the Anatomy of the Foot of That Noble and Useful Animal, the Horse.
-Wherein Each Part Is Accurately Described; the Disorders Each Part Is Liable to Are Treated Of, and Proper Remedies Are Offered; Together With Particular Directions for the Cure of Some of the Chief Internal Diseases Which Horses Are Subject to.
-London: J. Brindley.
+Wherein Each Part Is Accurately Described; the Disorders Each Part Is Liable to Are Treated Of, and Proper Remedies Are Offered; Together With Particular Directions for the Cure of Some of the Chief Internal Diseases Which Horses Are Subject To.
+J. Brindley.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Bridges, Jeremiah.
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)Bridges, Jeremiah.
 No Foot, No Horse: An Essay On the Anatomy of the Foot of That Noble and Useful Animal, the Horse.
-Wherein Each Part Is Accurately Described; the Disorders Each Part Is Liable to Are Treated Of, and Proper Remedies Are Offered; Together With Particular Directions for the Cure of Some of the Chief Internal Diseases Which Horses Are Subject to London: J. Brindley, 1752.
+Wherein Each Part Is Accurately Described; the Disorders Each Part Is Liable to Are Treated Of, and Proper Remedies Are Offered; Together With Particular Directions for the Cure of Some of the Chief Internal Diseases Which Horses Are Subject To.
+J. Brindley, 1752.

-Harvard Citation (style guide)Bridges, J. (1752).
+UCL Harvard Citation (Style Guide)Bridges, J. (1752).
 No foot, no horse: an essay on the anatomy of the foot of that noble and useful animal, the horse. wherein each part is accurately described; the disorders each part is liable to are treated of, and proper remedies are offered; together with particular directions for the cure of some of the chief internal diseases which horses are subject to.
 London: J. Brindley.